Contact details:

 • Flood zones.
 Much of Florida sits in FEMA flood zones, which can affect physical damage coverage and require separate flood insurance considerations for yard storage.

-Tips for Florida Truckers
+Insurance Tips for Trucking in Florida

 • Carry liability limits above the federal minimum, ideally $1 million or more, given Florida’s litigation climate